Te Wera Hauraki: Early life

 Hauraki was the son of Kaiteke or Kaitara, a leader of Ngāti Hineira and Te Uri Taniwha hapū of Ngāpuhi.
 His mother may have been Inu of Ngāti Pou.
 He had a brother, Te Kōpiri.
 He lived in Pukenui pa at Te Ahuahu, in the Bay of Islands in his youth.

 Hauraki and Te Kōpiri fought as young men in the battle fought by Whāingaroa to drive Ngāti Pou from Taiāmai to Whangaroa and Hokianga.
 In 1817 Hauraki was living in the village of Motuiti, downstream from Kerikeri.

 Expeditions to the Bay of Plenty and East Coast

 In 1818, Te Wera joined his relative Te Morenga on a campaign to the Bay of Plenty.
 The force landed at Te Teko and marched inland up the Rangitaiki River.
 He had returned to Motuiti by October 1819.
 Probably on this expedition, he captured Te Ao-kapurangi, a chieftainess of Ngāti Rangiwewehi and took her as his wife.
-They had a child who got accidentally burnt, from which Hauraki took the name Te Wera ("the burning").
+They had a child who was accidentally burnt, from which Hauraki took the name Te Wera ("the burning").